Skip to main content

 Relative paths

-For plugins in the same repository:
+For plugins in the same repository, use a path starting with ./:

 {